bullyduck/bullyduck/README.md

-Hello, I am an aspiring Android developer.
+Hello, I am an aspiring Android developer, learning Kotlin and XML.

+Thank you for visiting my profile.